The function append, which is a standard Scheme function, concatenates two or more lists. Let us here show a version which appends two lists:

 Fill out the details, and try out your solution.

-Most likely, you will encounter a couple of problems!
-Now, do your best to work around these problems, maybe by changing aspects of the templates I have given above.
+You may encounter a couple of problems!
+Do your best to work around these problems, maybe by changing aspects of the templates I have given above.